Wade’s 101: Haiku retrospective 52

 and smooth sails the shiny head

-across skies of blue. - the algorithms of life
+across skies of blue.

 A computer picks